tsatria03/CookyCraze/docks/readme.txt

 Unlike a flat multiplier, a compounding multiplier grows on top of itself every time.
 The difference becomes dramatic very quickly.

-A flat multiplier of 1.25 on a base cost of 100 always charges 125 coins no matter how many times you buy.
+A flat multiplier of 1.25 on a base cost of 100 always charges $1.25 no matter how many times you buy.
-A compounding multiplier of 1.25 starts at 100 coins but reaches around 930 coins by purchase 10, and nearly 5 billion coins by purchase 100.
+A compounding multiplier of 1.25 starts at $1.00 but reaches around $9.30 by purchase 10, and nearly $50,000,000 by purchase 100.

 This means even values that look small are dangerous at a higher scale.
 A multiplier of 1.05 feels gentle at first, but after 300 purchases the price will have grown into the quadrillions.